-Undergraduate research has great benefits for the student researchers.
-The excitement of research and the process of discovery enrich the learning process and create positive attributes which will last a lifetime.
+The excitement of undergraduate research and the process of discovery enrich the learning process and create positive attributes which will last a lifetime.

 They develop strong critical thinking skills and build strong academic credentials which will serve them well when applying for employment or graduate schools.
 Since all research is faculty-mentored, students have opportunities to develop one-on-one working relationships with their professors and foster important links as they move forward in their careers.

 Studies of a New Antibiotic and a Crime Scene Investigation

 |Steven Verespy, a student from the The Division of Natural Sciences and Mathematics, conducted a groundbreaking study of alternative ways to develop and understand new drugs, as well as modify the ones that currently exist.